Federated Festival Registration & Fees

 Firm Deadline: January 27, 2024 (postmarked February 3, 2024)

 Student Fees: $28 1st event + $15 each additional event

 - Registration will be done through the NFMC website “Vivace” (festivals.nfmc-music.org).

 - Special requests should be simple notes such as AM, PM, 9:00.
 No sentences or extra information required, except “sharing book”, etc.

 - No printed applications will be accepted.

-- Mail or hand deliver (to your Festival Chair) your entrance fee of $23.00 per student, $12.00 each additional event, payable in a SINGLE CHECK to GCMTA.
+- Mail or hand deliver to the GCMTA Treasurer (see previous page under NFMC Membership) your entrance fee of $28.00 per student, $15.00 each additional event, payable in a SINGLE CHECK to GCMTA.
 No late registrations accepted.
-Checks should be postmarked by January 7.
+Checks should be postmarked by February 3.
 Cash or individual checks will not be accepted.

-- Also include forms for Specially Capable Jr Musicians (Jr 3-13).
+- Provide chairman with completed form for Specially Capable Jr Musicians (Jr 3-13) at time of registration.

 - Schedules and information will come from your GCMTA Festival Chair via email.